-The CSS3 gives you ability to add shadow effects to the elements like in Photoshop.
+The css drop shadow gives you ability to add shadow effects to the elements like in Photoshop.
 It is a very effective way to enhance the element's look in the webpage.
 Prior to CSS3, sliced images were used to create the shadows around the elements.
-There are many ways to create a shadow of different types of elements and text also.
+There are many ways to create a css drop shadow of different types of elements and text also.

 |offset-x||It sets the horizontal offset of the shadow.|